 Figure 1 - Map showing Affordable Housing Requirements by location (pdf 200kb opens in new window)

-Interim Approach on Affordable Housing Background Notes (December 2013 Update) (pdf 2mb opens in new window)
+Interim Approach on Affordable Housing Background Notes (July 2014 Update) (pdf 2.1mb opens in new window)

 We have also prepared an Affordable Housing Viability Assessment to help determine appropriate affordable housing targets in and across the East Riding.
 Targets will be amended through the Strategy Document.